defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 19:22:46.491846 IP 10.10.14.34 > 10.10.10.142: ICMP echo reply, id 1845, seq 5, length 64
 ```

-I've broken them up to make it more apparent, but as you can see, there are clearly five (5) responses present here, exactly as I specified with my previous `ping` command.
+I've broken the responses up to make it more apparent, but as you can see, there are clearly five (5) responses present here, exactly as I specified with my previous `ping` command.

 ### Obtaining A Shell